 At first glance, the complex might be an amazing place for visitors simply because of the material Leedskalnin used.
-Everything within its boundaries is coral.
+Most everything within its boundaries is coral.
 But when you learn more about the history of the site, an even more astonishing backstory emerges.
-The main reason construction took as long as it did was that the whole park was the work of just one man.
-That might be an accomplishment in itself, but this one man was just five feet tall and weighed only 100 pounds.
+The main reason construction took as long as it did was that the whole park was the work of just one man, Edward Leedskalnin.
+More incredible was that he was just five feet tall and weighed about 100 pounds.

 Born in the Stāmeriena Parish in Latvia in 1887, Leedskalnin was, by nature, a very secretive and introverted person.
 According to legend, Leedskalnin proposed marriage to a woman, Agnes Scuffs, when he was 26 years of age.
 For some reason, she broke off their engagement.

-As the mysterious creator did all of the work during the night without the pressure of prying eyes, people can only speculate how Leedskalnin created the Coral Castle.
+As the mysterious creator did all of the work during the night without the pressure of prying eyes, people can only speculate about how Leedskalnin created the Coral Castle.
 There are stories of curiosity getting the better of some of his neighbors who took it upon themselves to have a peek one night.
 These neighbors suggested that Leedskalnin placed both palms on a block of stone and started to sing.
 The slab reacted by levitating.
-Even if this report was accurate, it still sounds way too fanciful to have any credibility.
-This is the likely reason that skeptics have dismissed this claim.
+For obvious reasons, many people have dismissed this claim.

 According to Wikipedia, “A telluric current (from Latin tellūs, “earth”), or Earth current, is an electric current which moves underground or through the sea.
 Telluric currents result from both natural causes and human activity, and the discrete currents interact in a complex pattern.”